 The trick about networking for a new job is that you may be good at every little thing on our list — or not.
 You’ll have to gauge your time and interest in stepping outside the comfort zone to try new things.
 On the one hand, it’s always good to practice new skills, but on the other, if you’re terrible at face-to-face networking that first impression could forever skew your entry into a new career.

 That’s why it’s always good to sit down and have a good think about your job skills and how to highlight them in ways to make you more appealing.
+Even if you're an introvert.

-- Start Talking to People in Elevators
+- Start Talking to People - Everywhere

-- Update Your Business Profiles
+- Update Your Profiles

 - Publish or Perish